cf7/cf7/README.md

 [CMSI284](https://github.com/cf7/cmsi284/blob/master/sdr-284.pdf)

-# The SPY Database Process
+# The SPY Database Development Process

 The SPY Database was my undergraduate thesis project and the reason I didn't eat or sleep for 12 months.
 I was fortunate to partner with [Safe Place for Youth](https://www.safeplaceforyouth.org/), a youth homeless services organization based in Venice, CA, to implement a database-driven web application for their staff and case managers.
 (You can read about the project description [here](https://github.com/cf7/SPY/blob/master/docs/Project_Proposal.md).)